Oboe: Other members of the oboe family

 The standard oboe has several siblings of various sizes and playing ranges.
-The most widely known and used today is the cor anglais (English horn) the tenor (or alto) member of the family.
+The most widely known and used today is the cor anglais (English horn), the alto member of the family.
 A transposing instrument; it is pitched in F, a perfect fifth lower than the oboe.
-The oboe d'amore, the alto (or mezzo-soprano) member of the family, is pitched in A, a minor third lower than the oboe.
+The oboe d'amore, the mezzo-soprano member of the family, is pitched in A, a minor third lower than the oboe.
 J.S.
 Bach made extensive use of both the oboe d'amore as well as the taille and oboe da caccia, Baroque antecedents of the cor anglais.

 Less common is the bass oboe (also called baritone oboe), which sounds one octave lower than the oboe.
 Delius, Strauss and Holst scored for the instrument.

 Similar to the bass oboe is the more powerful heckelphone, which has a wider bore and larger tone than the baritone oboe.
 Only 165 heckelphones have ever been made.
-Not surprisingly, competent heckelphone players are difficult to find due to the extreme rarity of this particular instrument.
+Competent heckelphone players are difficult to find due to the extreme rarity of this particular instrument.

 The least common of all are the musette (also called oboe musette or piccolo oboe), the sopranino member of the family (it is usually pitched in E♭ or F above the oboe), and the contrabass oboe (typically pitched in C, two octaves deeper than the standard oboe).

 Folk versions of the oboe, sometimes equipped with extensive keywork, are found throughout Europe.
 These include the musette (France) and the piston oboe and bombarde (Brittany), the piffero and ciaramella (Italy), and the xirimia (also spelled chirimia) (Spain).
 Many of these are played in tandem with local forms of bagpipe, particularly with the Italian müsa and zampogna or Breton biniou.